kubernetes-client/java/docs/kubectl-equivalence-in-java.md

 #### Kubectl apply

-Note that for now only server-side apply supported, so your apiserver version is required to be greater than 1.18.0. `Kubectl#apply` works the same as `kubectl apply --server-side=true`.
+Note that for now only server-side apply is supported, so your apiserver version is required to be greater than or equal to 1.18.0. `Kubectl#apply` works the same as `kubectl apply --server-side=true`.

 ```java
 // kubectl apply --server-side=true --field-manager=java-kubectl --force-conflict=true -f <file>